Cambodia’s Construction & Real Estate Sectors Forecasted for Slow Recovery in 2025

 “The construction sector is likely to continue lagging below its usual performance levels,” stated a ministry spokesperson.
 “We anticipate that the recovery of foreign investments, particularly in tourism and commercial construction, will remain sluggish.
 Meanwhile, residential construction is expected to show modest growth compared to levels seen before the pandemic.”

 In the medium term, the construction sector is anticipated to be buoyed by residential projects driven by Cambodia’s burgeoning demographic dividend.
-Additionally, there is a growing trend toward new construction activities in industrial and factory sectors, which may help stimulate overall sector performance in the short to medium term.
+Additionally, there is a growing trend toward new construction activities in the industrial and factory sectors, which may help stimulate overall sector performance in the short to medium term.

 The real estate market is also expected to grow at a slower pace than in previous years.
 However, activity surrounding property transactions, especially in the low- to medium-priced residential segments, should continue to provide some momentum for the sector.